Who will win the MVP award for the 2021 NFL season?

 What are the odds for the 2021 NFL MVP award?

-Tom Brady (+1400) arguably has a better chance this year than he had in last year’s 11-5 run to Super Bowl glory as he was still picking up Bruce Arians’ offense in the first half of the season, but his off-season knee surgery and age (he’ll be 44 when the season kicks off!) are negatives.
+Rodgers might have had a better chance of scoring back-to-back wins if he had got his desired move away from Green Bay and led another team to the playoffs.
+It’s going to be hard for him to look quite as special back at Lambeau Field.
+Tom Brady (+1400) arguably has a better chance this year than he had in last year’s 11-5 run to Super Bowl glory as he was still picking up Bruce Arians’ offense in the first half of the season.

 The non-QBs with the shortest odds are Carolina running back Christian McCaffrey, who would have a shot with some kind of all-purpose yards record but the Panthers look unlikely to be playoff contenders, and Tennessee’s Derrick Henry, although he topped 2,000 rushing yards last year and didn’t get a single MVP vote.